Oudwins/dstyler/README.md

 const cssString = ds._ast.toString(); // returns entire stylesheet as a css string
 ```

-## Thank You's & Maintenance

-Big thank you to @prevwong the maintainer of [craftjs](https://github.com/prevwong/craft.js) for a conversation which led me to the idea for this library.

-It is maintained by me @Oudwins.
-Feel free to open an issue, PR or get in touch with me through [my site](https://tristanmayo.com/)

 ## Future improvements

 - improve diffing algorithm to delete nodes if no children
 - Implement react hook that is compatible with react-frame-component
 -

+## Thank You's & Maintenance

+Big thank you to @prevwong the maintainer of [craftjs](https://github.com/prevwong/craft.js) for a conversation which led me to the idea for this library.

+It is maintained by me @Oudwins as part of my work to develop a website builder for [Ridaly](https://ridaly.com/).
+Feel free contribute through the [github](https://github.com/Oudwins/dstyler), open an issue or a PR.

+If you need to get in touch with me you can do so through [my site](https://tristanmayo.com/)